Glenn Fraser

+Glenn Fraser is an Australian filmmaker.

+Life and career

 He attended Woollahra Public School and then Sydney Boys High School, in Moore Park from 1980 to 1985.

 His films have received awards and his work has been exhibited in major international film festivals including Tropfest, the Sydney Film Festival, Edinburgh International Film Festival and Sundance Film Festival.

 In 2017, Fraser and the team at Transmedia Entertainment developed the world's first fully dramatised virtual reality comic book in Moriarty: Endgame VR.
 The work was debuted at Wondercon 2017.

 In 2018, Fraser and fellow filmmaker Karl Jenner developed the Face Off Screen Actors' Showcase.

-Noticing a lack of opportunities for less experienced actors to see their work on the big screen, Fraser invited actors to submit their work to go under the eye of a panel of industry experts including casting director Greg Apps, actors Kate Fitzpatrick, Tony Bonner AM, Susan Prior and producers Enzo Tedeschi and Sally Browning.
+In 2023, Fraser directed and co-produced the award-winning short feature Mother Tongue by screenwriter Amelia Foxton, a comedic horror film that blends '70s horror tropes with LGBTQIA+ advocacy.

+In 2022, Fraser was invited to produce and coordinate one of Australia’s premier environmental and plant-based festivals, Alive Festival on the New South Wales Central Coast.
+Fraser took over from founder Ricky Simoes who had established the event in 2015.
+It has since received considerable government support for its driving of community- and environmentally conscious activities and Fraser was recognised by Central Coast Council as an active contributor to the arts in the local region.